joshdschneider/formation/README.md

 ## Getting started

-Here is an example of a basic app using Material UI's `Button` component:
+Here is an example of a basic app using Formation's `Button` component:

 ```jsx
 import React from 'react';